rubocode/frontier.nvim/doc/design/strategy.md

 I also had huge reservations about not having a proper _enum_ type in _golang_.
 It is a bad idea to have a strategy of coding by convention and not provide first class language support for that usage.
-People end up creating automation in IDEs or language servers later trying to police the conventions.
-Ruby on Rails is a good example.  _Bjarne_ ended up creating a separate website with specific rules and guidance which Caterinated the desire of having tool vendors help with analytic solutions.
-They are inviting the _AI_ vendors to take over territory from the humans.
+People end up creating automation in IDEs or other analytic tools later trying to police the conventions.
+Ruby on Rails is a good example.  _Bjarne_ ended up creating a separate website with specific rules and guidance which signaled the desire of having tool vendors help with analytic and supervisory solutions.
+This invites the _AI_ vendors to take over territory from the humans.

 > Research your own experience.
 Absorb what is useful, reject
 > what is useless and add what is essentially your own.